truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/WebDAV.md

 {{< toc >}}

-The WebDav application is a set of extensions to the HTTP protocol which allows users to collaboratively edit and manage files on remote web servers, and serves as the replacement for the built-in TrueNAS SCALE WebDAV feature.
+The WebDAV application is a set of extensions to the HTTP protocol that allows users to collaboratively edit and manage files on remote web servers.
+It serves as the replacement for the built-in TrueNAS SCALE WebDAV feature.

 When installed and configured with at least one share, a container launches with temporary root privileges to configure the shares and activate the service.